thegamecracks/discord.py-i18n-demo/docs/en/onboarding.md

 To begin writing translations for a particular locale, you should start off with essentially a copy of the POT file.
-Assuming you are still in the `src/dpygt/` directory from the previous section, you can run `msginit -i dpygt.pot -l <locale>` to generate a new PO file, where `<locale>` defines the language code and an optional country code in the form LL_CC, for example `en_US`.
+Run `msginit -i src/dpygt/dpygt.pot -l <locale>` to generate a new PO file, where `<locale>` defines the language code and an optional country code in the form LL_CC, for example `en_US`.